musawakiliML/musawakiliML/README.md

 - 🧑‍💻 I'm looking to collaborate on making software projects with Django and FastAPI based on AI.
 - 💬 Ask me about Python, Machine Learning, Deep Learning, NLP, Django, FastAPI, DevOps, Golang
 - 📙 Check out my [Resume](https://www.linkedin.com/in/musa-adamu-wakili-711704154/)
-- 🎉 Fun-Fact: I ❤️ Reading Sci-Fi and Building Bots and watch a lot Sci-Fi Movies 🎬
+- 🎉 Fun-Fact: I ❤️ Reading Sci-Fi and Building Bots and watching a lot of Sci-Fi Movies 🎬

 ---